BroodLK/aa_bb/README.md

   - Under Schedules
     - Configure specific schedules for daily messages, optional messages, and recurring stats.
   - Under User State and Membership
   >[!WARNING] Failure to configure this will result in AA_BB not working
-    - Configure what states you consider "memebers" you will receive updates on these in discord
+    - Configure what states you consider "members" you will receive updates on these in discord
     - Configure what states you consider "guest" these will be preloaded into cache, but not notified in discord.
     - Configure what corporations you consider to be members, these are friendly entities.
-      - You do not need to configure a corporation, if your corporation is inside an alliance that is set as member
+      - You do not need to configure a corporation if your corporation is inside an alliance that is set as member
     - Configure what alliances you consider to be members.
     - Configure ignore corporations, such as alt corps, that will be ignored when checks are run
   - Under Hostile / Whitelist Rules
     - Configure Alliances you consider hostile
-      - Coming Soon(tm) ability to consider anyone who isnt member/ignored as hostile
+      - Coming Soon(tm) the ability to consider anyone who isn't a member /ignored as hostile
     - Configure Corporations you consider hostile
     - Configure Whitelisted Alliance and Corporations, these act the same as ignored and are... ignored
-    - Configure if you consider all nullsec, minus what you ignore/whitelist/member, as hostile.
+    - Configure if you consider all null sec, minus what you ignore/whitelist/member, as hostile.
     - Configure if all player structures are hostile, minus what you ignore/whitelist/member.
     - Configure if all npc stations are hostile, minus what you ignore/whitelist/member.
     - Configure Excluded systems and stations, these will be ignored and can be considered the same as "member" "ignored" or "whitelisted"